r-e-grant/r-e-grant.github.io/index.md

 ### College of William & Mary
 **Social Science Statistics - Terminal MA**
 Williamsburg, Virginia
-Interdisciplenary program in American Studies with an emphasis on statistical analysis in collaboration with the Mathematics department.<br>
+interdisciplinary program in American Studies with an emphasis on statistical analysis in collaboration with the Mathematics department.<br>
 Defunct.<br>
 <https://catalog.wm.edu/preview_program.php?catoid=23&poid=4533>